zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Support of multiple ongoing NS PSA client calls (informative)
 =============================================================

-Current TF-M implementation (commit-id 8aea0c0a) only supports single outstanding NS PSA client calls from NSPE.
+Current TF-M implementation (git tag TF-Mv1.0-RC3) only supports single outstanding PSA client call from NSPE.

 If the support of multiple ongoing NS PSA client calls in TF-M is required in dual-core systems, an optional queue can be maintained in TF-M core to store